benjystanton/benjystanton.github.io/src/posts/2022-09-02-weeknotes-series-06-episode-09.md

 - **Interaction** – show user flows for key changes in component states and page navigation

 ## Design quality assurance (QA)

+{%
+  include 'partials/image-with-caption.html'
+  image:"accessibility-shortcuts.jpg"
+  caption:"Some of the iPhone accessibility features I've been learning about" alt-text:"iPhone screenshot showing accessiblity shorcuts: Colour Filters, Voice Control, VoiceOver and Zoom are listed."
+%}

 We’re releasing a big new feature on the app, so I’m spending some time this sprint to do a design QA.
 I’m testing the public beta on my personal iPhone.
 (I’ve ordered some other iOS and Android devices from Made Tech too).